-As described in "Installing the New TC-Toolbox" on page 106, if MATLAB® is already installed, then Thermo-Calc automatically installs the files you need either using the Full Standalone or Full Network Client installation where you install all features.
+As described in "Installing TC-Toolbox" on page 105, if MATLAB® is already installed, then Thermo-Calc automatically installs the files you need either using the Full Standalone or Full Network Client installation where you install all features.
 Otherwise you need to use the Custom installation.

 The following generally describes the Custom option for either a Standalone or Network installation.
-Use the Custom option in these cases:

-- To install Legacy TC-Toolbox for MATLAB®.
-The legacy TC-Toolbox needs to be installed on the same computer or on a server with the Thermo-Calc software and database package. - If MATLAB® is installed but the Thermo-Calc installer is not finding the directory path so you need to enter the path manually. - If you want to install both the new and legacy versions at the same time.
+Use the Custom option if MATLAB® is installed but the Thermo-Calc installer is not finding the directory path so you need to enter the path manually.